arangodb/docs/oasis/notebooks.md

 to your local environment.
 - Control computing resources (GPU, CPU, memory, and disk size) and get a transparent understanding of usage from your development environment.
-- Use the integrated notebook interface to work with ArangoDB's Graph AI Platform, Python and ML libraries.
+- Use the integrated notebook interface to work with ArangoDB's Graph ML Platform, Python and ML libraries.

 ## How to create a new notebook